xqtr/telnite/README.md

 From this menu, you can save a favorite BBS, into your .config folder, toggle sound fxs on/off and toggle capture of incoming data on/off.

+## Bugs
+Up to this time, the known bugs or so, are:

+- If you press multiple times the cursor keys, it may produce an ESC key keystroke
+- For debugging purposes no exception handling is used.
+So you may expirience program crashes, because of bad ANSI escape sequences.
+Some BBS servers and/or ANSI editors, create ANSI escape sequences that are not valid.
+In that case Telnite may crash.
+I have tried to implement many ANSI codes and variable formats of them, but still not all are handled.
+If you happen to find them, send a note to my email.

+## Contact
+- Telnet: andr01d.zapto.org:9999
+- WWW: andr01d.zapto.org:8080
+- Gopher: andr01d.zapto.org:7070
+- Email: xqtr@gmx.com